Hello everyone,

 From India, Gurgaon

-Instead check whether the person has worked the entire 8 hour shift each day (flexi time generally requires all employees to put in the total shift hours irrespective of what time they come in)
+If you have flexible timing, how can you penalize someone for coming late.
+Instead, check whether the person has worked the entire 8-hour shift each day (flexible time generally requires all employees to put in the total shift hours irrespective of what time they come in).

 From India, Mumbai